-If a student cannot complete the research component within the normal timeframe, they may apply to the faculty postgraduate committee for an extension1 accompanied by a progress report and Specific Progress Plan (PGR SPP).
+If a student cannot complete the research component within the normal timeframe, they may apply to the faculty postgraduate committee for an extension accompanied by a progress report and Specific Progress Plan (PGR SPP).
 Such applications are considered on their merits, but in general an extension is normally granted only when the writing of the research is near completion and where there is certainty that the thesis can be completed if more time is allocated.
 Normally only one extension, regardless of its duration is permitted.
-The normal timeframe for an extension is two months, but may be extended to a maximum time of six months, for exceptional circumstances.
-Students should apply in advance through their supervisor on a Change Requests/ Variation of Record form in a funded extension and be expected to pay the normal fees.
+The normal timeframe for an extension is two months. but may be extended to a maximum time of six months, for exceptional circumstances.
+Students should apply in advance through their supervisor on a Change Requests/ Variation of Record form

 Where an extension is required for a duration of up to six months for full-time students or three to twelve months for part-time students, then the faculty will approve the extension.
-The student will be enrolled
+The student will be enrolled in a funded extension and be expected to pay the normal fees.